Clone (download) a repositorygit clone url# Clone only a branchgit clone url --branch branch_name --single-branch

 You can set the configuration temporarily for the `clone` command using the `-c` flag, and then optionally make it permanent within the newly cloned repository:

-Terminal window # Clone using the specified keygit -c core.sshCommand="ssh -i /path/to/private_key -o IdentitiesOnly=yes" clone user@host:repo.git new-repo-dir# Optionally, make it permanent for this repocd new-repo-dirgit config core.sshCommand 'ssh -i /path/to/private_key -o IdentitiesOnly=yes'# Cloning and setting the core.sshCommand configuration permanently in one commandgit clone -c "core.sshCommand=ssh -i /path/to/private_key -o IdentitiesOnly=yes" user@host:repo.git -
+Terminal window # Clone using the specified keygit clone -c core.sshCommand="ssh -i /path/to/private_key -o IdentitiesOnly=yes" user@host:repo.git new-repo-dir# Optionally, make it permanent for this repocd new-repo-dirgit config core.sshCommand 'ssh -i /path/to/private_key -o IdentitiesOnly=yes'# Cloning and setting the core.sshCommand configuration permanently in one commandgit clone -c "core.sshCommand=ssh -i /path/to/private_key -o IdentitiesOnly=yes" user@host:repo.git -

 Ignoring User SSH Config